TeachBooks/learn-programming/book/environments/venv.md

 Next we will install Python by opening the downloaded file, but pay careful attention to the instructions.
 Each page of the installer is described here, along with a screenshot:

 - Installation page
-	- uncheck "Use admin privelages..."
+	- uncheck "Use admin privileges..."
 	- choose custom install

 ```{figure} figures/venv_python_01.jpg